hnatiukr/zed-mariana-theme/README.md

 ## Variations

-The theme comes in two versions: _Mariana_ and _Mariana Breakers_.
-They tick close to the original Sublime Text version.
-Mariana Breakers adds more contrast keeping the same colour palette.
+Comes in two versions: _Mariana_ and _Mariana Breakers_, close to the original Sublime Text version.

 ![Mariana](mariana-zed.png)